 Virgil van Dijk ‘praying for speedy recovery’ for those hurt in parade incident

-A 53-year-old man was arrested after a car struck several pedestrians on Water Street, close to where the parade had finished, with 50 people injured.
+A 53-year-old man was arrested after a car struck several pedestrians with 50 people injured.

 Liverpool captain Virgil van Dijk is “praying for a speedy recovery” for those hurt after a car ploughed into a crowd following the Reds’ Premier League trophy parade in the city on Monday evening.